oat-sa/taohub-articles/forge/documentation-for-core-components/plugin.md

 the `<base/>` should refere to the tao/views folder in order to load correct js and css. with this code you will load all librairies that are needed to launch your tests.
 You can also add blanket `js/lib/blanket/blanket.min.js`.\
-You can put all you want in the \#qunit-fixture div, this will be cleaned after each test so you will not have side effect.{#qunit-fixture-div-this-will-be-cleaned-after-each-test-so-you-will-not-have-side-effect}
+You can put all you want in the \#qunit-fixture div, this will be cleaned after each test so you will not have side effect.

     define(['jquery', 'your/plugin'], function($, plugin){
         'use strict';